Debbcwing/Sizeb_NPZD/README.md

 ## Related publications
-For more detailed model descriptions, formulations, or an application example of the model, please refer to the related publication of this model (under preparation).
+For more detailed model descriptions, formulations, or an application example of the model, please refer to the related publication of this model:

+To, S., E. Acevedo‐Trejos, S. Chakraborty, F. Pomati, and A. Merico.
+2024.
+Grazing strategies determine the size composition of phytoplankton in eutrophic lakes. _Limnology & Oceanography_ 9999:1-10. doi:10.1002/lno.12538